 Because of its simplicity, this produced valuable data, fast.
-The company had ranked results for 5,000 U.S. branches within a week, which gave them rapid, real-time feedback on their performance and areas of improvement.
+The company had ranked results for 5,000 U.S. branches within a week, which gave them rapidly, real-time feedback on their performance and areas of improvement.

-Inspired by this, Fred Reichland dived deeper into this style of loyalty assessment, and after years of research and testing, the Net Promoter Score system was birthed.
+Inspired by this, Fred Reichheld dived deeper into this style of loyalty assessment, and after years of research and testing, the Net Promoter Score system was born.

 The Net Promoter Score is a simple metric that is deeply concerned with one thing: gauging customer loyalty.
-It was introduced by Fred Reichland’s Harvard Business Review article “One Number you Need to Grow”.
+It was introduced by Fred Reichheld’s Harvard Business Review article “One Number you Need to Grow”.

 You can use Omniconvert to create your own NPS survey.
 With Omniconvert, you can design two types of surveys: pop-up surveys (you can customize the appearance, use multiple pop-up templates and collect leads) and widget surveys (it can be positioned either on the right side or on the left side of the screen).

 Calculating NPS starts with identifying three types of groups: Promoters, Passives, Detractors.
 Use a 0 to 10 points rating scale to measure the NPS.
 (0-not at all likely and 10- extremely likely).